 • The neo-feudal state is a state of law quite alright, but the law is what the rulers and his proxies (e.g., police constables on daily beat) say it is;

-• By the same token, the neo-feudal state accommodates reason so long as “reason” mirrors the wishes of the rulers’ delegates, and allows right and wrong to be transposed at will;
+• By the same token, the neo-feudal state accommodates reason so long as “reason” mirrors the rulers’ wishes (as interpreted by the rulers’ delegates), and allows right and wrong to be transposed at will;

 • Access to the rulers and to service is a tradable good that can be sold and bought directly or through well-connected favor brokers, influence peddlers, and gatekeepers;